puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 >     * Each node needs **a unique hostname,** and they should be on **a shared domain.** For the rest of this walkthrough, we will refer to the puppet master as `master.example.com`, the first agent node as `agent1.example.com`, and the Windows node as `windows.example.com`.
 You can use any hostnames and any domain; simply substitute the names as needed throughout this document.
 >     * All nodes must **know their own hostnames.** This can be done by properly configuring reverse DNS on your local DNS server, or by setting the hostname explicitly.
 Setting the hostname usually involves the hostname command and one or more configuration files, and the exact method varies by platform.
 >     * All nodes must be able to **reach each other by name.** This can be done with a local DNS server, or by editing the `/etc/hosts` file on each node to point to the proper IP addresses.
 Test this by running `ping master.example.com` and `ping agent1.example.com` on every node, including the Windows node if present.
->     * All nodes should also be able to **reach the puppet master node at the hostname `puppet`.** This can be done with DNS or with hosts files.
+>     * Optionally, for simpler configuration later, all nodes should also be able to **reach the puppet master node at the hostname `puppet`.** This can be done with DNS or with hosts files.
 Test this by running `ping puppet` on every node.
 >     * The **control workstation** from which you are carrying out these instructions must be able to **reach every node in the deployment by name.**

 ### Installing the Puppet Master